keeesuke/keeesuke.github.io/projects_at_amazon/SIOC_ML/sioc-text-ml-project.md

 The ML prioritization methodology is estimated to 537M JPY cost savings anually.

-## ASIN Prioritization Process -- Supervised Learning Model Development
+## ASIN Prioritization Process -- Supervised Learning Model

 I developed a SIOC Prediction Model that learns which qualities (dimensions, manufacturer information, category information, and textual